 Should Automated UI Tests (e.g. Selenium Tests) be run as part of the continuous integration build pipeline?
 The problem with automated UI tests is that they are slow and brittle as they need to interact with a browser over HTTP.
 In this post, we examine a strategy for executing automated UI tests in CI/CD pipeline.

 Automated UI Tests in CI Pipeline

 The reason for choosing to have automated UI tests is to ensure the application under test works correctly end-to-end.
 By running automated UI tests, we are effectively simulating user journeys through the system.

-However, the problem with automated UI tests is that they are slow as they need to interact with a browser, even running tests in headless mode, they are still slow as they need to send and receive data over HTTP.
-For this reason, the feedback loop is very slow.
+However, the problem with automated UI tests is that they are slow as they need to interact with a browser, even when running in headless mode, as they need to send and receive data over HTTP.
+Hence, the feedback loop is very slow.

 Another issue with automated UI tests is that they are quite often brittle, meaning that they could fail for a variety of reasons, sometimes due to valid failures which is good, but often due to false positives which makes it hard to get a Green build consistently.

 Why not have only unit tests in CI?

 Unit tests are quick and provide a fast feedback, but while necessary to catch issues early on, are not sufficient to gauge the quality of a build.
 Remember, unit tests catch programmer errors, they don’t reveal system failures.

 End-to-End UI automated tests provide value and are great at highlighting system failures.
 Not including them in the CI pipeline, we risk of releasing software with potential bugs.